maarten-pennings/howto/README.md

 Assortment of "How to xxx" I want to remember.

+## ESP web flash

+How to [flash](ESPwebflash) an ESP32 without installing the Arduino IDE or Espressif's IDF (IoT Development Framework).

 ## Commodore 64 USR() function

 How to make the `USR()` function work.
 Plus, as bonus, a return-to-TMP easily.